Live Two Five

-Live Two Five is a live album recorded during three shows at the Red Deer Fine Arts Center in Alberta, Canada, in 1991.
+Live Two Five is a 1991 live album by American band Nitty Gritty Dirt Band.
+It was recorded during three shows at the Red Deer Fine Arts Center in Alberta, Canada, in 1991.
 The concert recording marks the twenty-fifth anniversary of The Nitty Gritty Dirt Band despite the absence of founding member John McEuen.
 The tracks on this collection are live versions of songs that were previously released as well as a new song.